All Episodes

 The number of collisions between airplanes and birds is surging.

-This, according to data released Friday, that highlight how little is known about the threat of bird strikes aviation.
+This, according to data released Friday, that highlight how little is known about the threat of bird strikes to aviation.

 So it's either bird flu, pig flu, or bird strikes on airplanes.